-Haywood Kelly, CFA, is vice president of equity research at Morningstar.
+Haywood Kelly, CFA, is head of global research at Morningstar.
 He'd love to hear from you, and promises to read all your e-mail (even if he can't respond to it all).

 Suppose I open a sci-fi restaurant, complete with waiters dressed as aliens, video games, funky Star Trek décor, and so on.
 (Don't laugh: At a Chicago investment conference last year, a guy was trying to raise money--$10,000 a pop--for just such a loony idea.)
 The money I spend building the joint is my capital.
 Whether my business is a good investment depends on how much profit I make as a percentage of that capital.
 If I earn a profit of $10,000 in a given year, and I've invested $100,000 in building my restaurant, I've just made a return on my capital of 10%.
 Not spectacular, but better than a savings account.